mboynes/super-cpt/readme.txt

 = 0.2 =

 Removed glyphicons in favor of Font Awesome.
 If you're using a version of WordPress less than 3.7, you should use the MP6 plugin to update your dashboard design for best results.
+It is still possible to use Glyphicons, but you need to purchase it to get the new font.
+I'll release an open-source add-on to use that font on my github account, https://github.com/mboynes

 = 0.1.3 =